-Please see above regarding the calculation of the cash settlement price.
+Please see above.

 - (iii) The cash-settlement calculation should involve computational procedures that eliminate or reduce the impact of potentially unrepresentative data. - (iv) The cash settlement price should be an accurate and reliable indicator of prices in the underlying cash market.
 The cash settlement price also should be acceptable to commercial users of the commodity contract.
 The registered entity should fully document that the settlement price is accurate, reliable, highly regarded by industry/market agents, and fully reflects the economic and commercial conditions of the relevant designated contract market.